Singularity-Coder/Auto-Corp/README.md

 # Auto-Corp
-AI agents orchestrator for setting up businesses automatically!
+AI agents orchestrator for rapid CRUD of businesses!